- LSAT PREP

 What are you chances for admission to New England School of Law?
 Register now to find out!

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-New England School of Law 1L section size is 19% larger than law schools in Massachusetts and 26% larger than all Private law schools.
+New England School of Law 1L section size is 47% smaller than law schools in Massachusetts and 28% smaller than all PRIVATE law schools.